When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-• Multi-head screwdriver.
+• Multi-head screwdriver

-1. Lifting the Blinds
+1. Retract the Blinds

-2. Lifting the Bracket
+2. Open the Bracket Doors

 How to Remove Mini Blinds